vmware-archive/clarity/get-started/index.md

 {:#introduction}
 # Clarity Design System

-Clarity is an open source project that brings together UX guidelines, an HTML/CSS framework, and Angular 2 components.
+Project Clarity is an open source design system that brings together UX guidelines, an HTML/CSS framework, and Angular 2 components.
 Clarity is for both designers and developers.

 Clarity’s designs stem from continuous exploration and research.
 These designs are built into our HTML/CSS components, which can be used any web UI, regardless of the underlying JavaScript framework.
 Clarity also offers a set of well-designed and implemented data-bound components built on top of Angular 2, one of the most popular JavaScript frameworks in the industry.